 We talk a lot about "deferred maintenance"...we need to focus on "deferred education".

-And if you are concerned about spending money on training and they go elsewhere....try not training them and the stay with you!
+And if you are concerned about spending money on training and they go elsewhere, try not training them, and they will stay with you!

 5) Those entering the workforce are not like me!
 Generation Z just started higher education.
 Millennials make up the majority of the workforce.
-The use of technology and their needs and wants are different than the Boomers.
-If we don't understand that and don't adapt with organizational culture changes for those in, and entering, our workforce we will have a dying organization.
+They use technology differently, and their needs and wants are different from those of the Boomers.
+If we don't understand that and don't adapt to organizational culture changes for those in and entering our workforce, we will have a dying organization.

 7) Focus on those leaving the military.
-APPA has a formal program with the military engineers.
-The US Chamber of Commerce has a formal program to connect people leaving the military with a civilian job.
-The individuals leaving the military have a high level of discipline, willing to learn, and follow direction well.
+APPA has a formal program with military engineers, and the US Chamber of Commerce has a formal program to connect people leaving the military with a civilian job.
+The individuals leaving the military have a high level of discipline, are willing to learn, and follow directions well.

-There is no silver bullet with this problem that is growing to crisis level in parts of the US.
-An all of the above approach is needed."
+There is no silver bullet for this problem, which is growing to crisis levels in parts of the US.
+An all-of-the-above approach is needed."

 MIKE PEREZ